dekoza/mtgpl/rules/M14_Rulebook.rst

 ~~~~~~~~~~~~~~~~~~~~~
 The spell doesn't resolve (have its effect) right away—it has to wait
 on the stack.
 Each player, including you, now gets a chance to cast
-an instant or activate an activated ability in response.
+an instant or activate an activated ability *in response*.
 If a player
 does, that instant or ability goes on the stack on top of what was
 already waiting there.
 When all players decline to do anything, the
 top spell or ability on the stack will resolve.